 University of Wisconsin - Stevens Point is a good decision for individuals interested in a Wildlife Management major.
+Students from the Wildlife Management major at University of Wisconsin - Stevens Point get 2.8% more than the average college grad with the same degree.
 This is a great choice for students who have a preference for the style of a quaint college town.

 It's difficult to beat The University of Montana if you wish to pursue Wildlife Management as a major.
 Missoula, Montana is an ideal location for learners who appreciate the active city life.

 This institution tries to keep costs reasonable for students.
 Students usually leave the university with just $24,436 in student loans.
 Freshman students are not required to live on-campus at The University of Montana.
 For details, look at college scorecard.

 Every student who is interested in Wildlife Management has to check out Utah State University.
 Based in Logan, Utah, this college is a strong final choice for students who enjoy the thrill of a major city.

 With a low price and its excellent education, Utah State University is a fantastic value, earning a rank of #3 in Utah.
 Since the average SAT score of Utah State University applicants is about 1,100, the school is able to be pretty selective.
 Want to learn more about Utah State University's campus?
 Take a virtual tour.